yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>Hi there!
 My name is Ivana.
-I'm a practitioner,  teacher and an ever-learning student of yoga and it never stops to enchant and amaze me.
-I'm passionate about Indian philosophy, especially Advaita Vedanta and on the other hand about understanding our bodies and how to optimise them.
-Yoga for me means cultivating a balanced state of mind and a life of elegant simplicity. </p>
+I'm a yoga practitioner, a teacher and a mum to a lively toddler who makes me learn something new every day.
+I find great inspiration in Indian philosophy, non-violence, movement and silence.
+I'm also a bit of a science geek, passionate about understanding our bodies and how to optimise them.
+I have a soft spot for hazelnuts, film and rooftops and you can usually find me singing on the bicycle.</p>

 <p class="centeredimage"><img src="../images/meditation_in_tall_grass.jpg" alt="Meditation in tall grass"></img></p>